-- 4. Demonstrate professional disposition in coursework and field experiences. - 5.
-Complete the Illinois State Police background check with fingerprinting and submit results to the School of Education (Convicted felons cannot hold a teaching license in the state of Illinois). - 6.
+- 1. Have a minimum cumulative GPA of 2.6. - 2.
+Have a declaration of major form filed with the Registrar's Office. - 3.
+Demonstrate professional disposition in coursework and field experiences. - 4.
+Complete the Illinois State Police background check with fingerprinting and submit results to the School of Education (Convicted felons cannot hold a teaching license in the state of Illinois). - 5.
 Submit letters of recommendation from two faculty members in the School of Education. - a.
 Secondary education majors should submit one letter from a faculty member in the School of Education and one letter from a faculty member in their content area. - b.
-Transfer students may submit one letter from a faculty member in a previous institution. - 7.
+Transfer students may submit one letter from a faculty member in a previous institution. - 6.
 Submit an unofficial, current copy of transcript that shows the following: - a.
 Completed one of the pre-professional courses (EDU 213, EDU 214, SPE 229, or EDU 240) with a grade of "C-" or above. - b.
 Completed ENG 111 and ENG 112 with a grade of "C-" or above. - c.
 Completed at least 15 additional hours chosen from the following (all must be passed with a grade of "C-" or above):